shevek/gradle-stdproject-plugin/CHEATSHEET.md

 	./gradlew --daemon install

-## Developing
+## Other useful tricks:

-To compile all code and test classes (fast):

-	./gradlew --daemon testClasses

-To build all artifacts without testing (medium):
+To build all artifacts without testing (faster):

 	./gradlew --daemon assemble

-## Testing

-To run all tests:

-	./gradlew --daemon test

-To run all tests in module moduleName:

-	./gradlew --daemon :moduleName:test

-To run a single test in module moduleName:
+To build the JAR file for a single module:

-	./gradlew --daemon :moduleName:test -Dtest.single=TestClassName
+	./gradlew --daemon :moduleName:jar